argoproj/argo-cd/docs/custom_tools.md

 * To upgrade/downgrade to a specific version of a tool due to bugs or bug fixes.
-* To install additional dependencies which to be used by kustomize's configmap/secret generators (e.g. curl, vault)
+* To install additional dependencies which to be used by kustomize's configmap/secret generators (e.g. curl, vault, gpg, AWS CLI)
+* In the future, to install a [custom templating tool](https://github.com/argoproj/argo-cd/issues/701)

 As the Argo CD repo-server is the single service responsible for generating Kubernetes manifests, it can be customized to use alternative toolchain required by your environment.

+## Adding tools via volume mounts

-The following example describes how the repo-server manifest can be customized to use a different version of helm than what is bundled in Argo CD:
+The first technique is to use an `init` container and a `volumeMount` to copy a different verison of a tool into the repo-server container.
+In the following example, an init container is overwriting the helm binary with a different version than what is bundled in Argo CD:

 ```yaml
     spec: